arthurattwell/quick-kids/README.md

 I download a CSV to this repo as `data/clues.csv`.
 With Node installed and after `npm install`, I run `npm run refresh` to transform the updated data and generate `cards.js`.

 When working on the site, I'll run `npm start` instead, which refreshes the data from the CSV, builds and watches CSS, and runs a local server.

+Netlify watches the repo, and serves the `public` directory at [https://quick-kids.netlify.com/](https://quick-kids.netlify.com/).

 ## Credits